East Asian Languages and Cultures (Bi-Co)

 Graduating Seniors from any department who have studied Chinese are eligible for the “Hu Shih Prize in Chinese” which recognizes excellence and dedication in the study of the Chinese language.

 Chinese and Japanese Minor Requirements

 The Chinese language and Japanese language minors both require six language courses.
 Students must take at least four language courses in our Bi-Co programs, and can take at most two at the Quaker Consortium or our approved off-campus domestic or Study Abroad programs.
 Candidates for the Minor are approved in consultation with the language program directors.
 Students who receive above 3.0 in all language classes and complete at least one year of advanced level are eligible to receive a certification of ability in Chinese or Japanese based on their level of achievement in the four skill areas of speaking, listening, reading, and writing.

 The EALC minor requires six courses taken in the EALC department, including language courses.
 The mix must include EALC 200 and one 300- level course.
 (BiCo co-chairs serve as advisors.)

 The EALC Department strongly recommends that majors study abroad to maximize their language proficiency and cultural familiarity.
 We require formal approval by the study abroad adviser prior to the student’s travel.
 Without this approval, credit for courses taken abroad may not be accepted by EALC.
 If study abroad is not practical, students may consider attending certain intensive summer schools that EALC has approved.
 Students must work out these plans in concert with the department’s study abroad adviser and the student’s dean.

 The two language programs conduct placement tests for first-time students at all levels in the week before classes start in the fall semester.

-- Students must take a placement test before starting third-year language study in the fall.
+Students who do not meet the requirement to advance must take a placement test before starting third-year language study in the fall.